 a) Nature and Rate of Tax

-1) The Hotel Operators' Occupation Tax Act imposes a tax upon persons engaged in the business of renting, leasing or letting rooms in a hotel at the rate of 5% of 94% of the gross rental receipts from the renting, leasing or letting, excluding, however, from the gross rental receipts, the proceeds of the renting, leasing or letting to permanent residents of that hotel (i.e., from persons who occupy or have the right to occupy such rooms for at least 30 consecutive days).
+1) The Hotel Operators' Occupation Tax Act (the Act) imposes a tax upon hotel operators at the rate of 5% of 94% of the gross rental receipts from engaging in business as a hotel operator, excluding, however, from the gross rental receipts, the proceeds of renting, leasing or letting hotel rooms to permanent residents of a hotel (i.e., from persons who occupy or have the right to occupy such rooms for at least 30 consecutive days) and proceeds from the tax imposed under subsection (c) of Section 13 of the Metropolitan Pier and Exposition Act.

 6) Any amount added to a taxable rental charge and collected because of the tax also represents a portion of the gross rental receipts that are subject to the tax.
 However, the tax rate, instead of being a flat 6% of total receipts, has been adjusted by the General Assembly to be 5% of 94% plus 1% of 94% of total receipts, in order to avoid the payment of tax on amounts added to rental charges because of the tax.